aws-powertools/powertools-lambda-java/docs/utilities/large_messages.md

 ## Features

 - Automatically retrieve the content of S3 objects when SQS or SNS messages have been offloaded to S3.
-- Automatically delete the S3 Objects after processing is OK.
+- Automatically delete the S3 Objects after processing succeeds.
 - Compatible with the batch module (with SQS).

 ## Background